perpes/crow/README.md

 3. Coder sends his/her solution code to a specific problem

-4. Tandoor compiles the code and checks if I/O pairs match
+4. Crow compiles the code and checks if I/O pairs match

     4.1.
 If all I/O pairs match: